jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -v 10 -u 127.0.0.1 10110 -u 127.0.0.1 10111
 ```
 If successful, NMEA messages will start to come in, appear on the screen and send as UDP messages to `127.0.0.1` port `10110` and port `10111`.
-These UDP messages are the key method to use the output of AIS-catcher and visualize that in OpenCPN or directly send to MarineTraffic.
+These UDP messages are the key method to use the output of AIS-catcher and visualize that in OpenCPN or directly send to AIS aggregrators like MarineTraffic, Fleetmon, Vesselfinder, Shipxplorer and others.
 See below for more pointers on how this can be set up.
 The screen messages can be suppressed with the option ```-q```.
 That's all there is.

 AIS-catcher can read from stdin using ``-r .``.
 The following command records a signal with ```rtl_sdr``` at a sampling rate of 288K Hz and pipes it to AIS-catcher for decoding: